defiprime/defiprime1/eos.md

 {% endfor %}

 DeFi is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols that run without intermediaries.
-We have {{ counter }} DeFi projects listed and {{ counter_eos }} of them built on EOS.
+We have {{ counter }} DeFi projects listed and {{ counter_eos }} of them using EOS.

 # Assets Management Tools